GEMScienceTools/hamlet/docs/source/index.rst

 designed to operate on separate components of a hazard model, so that each component can be evaluated against its corresponding data.
-For example, each branch of a source model logic tree can be tested independently, and each type of source (e.g., megathrust, crustal, in-slab) can be tested independently as well, in the spatial framework described above.
+For example, each branch of a source model logic tree can be tested independently, and each type of source (e.g., subduction megathrust, crustal, in-slab) can be tested independently as well, in the spatial framework described above.

 Quickstart
 ==========